-One promising high-pressure dry solids feed technology is the pump being developed by Aerojet Rocketdyne (AR).
-This pump is intended to improve the feeding of dry coal/petcoke/biomass into high-pressure gasifiers, thereby increasing the efficiency of the gasifier and reducing plant capital, maintenance, and operating costs.
-A 600-tpd AR pump prototype has been built, semi-scale tests completed, and commissioning begun.
+Another new high-pressure solids feed pump is being developed by Pratt Whitney Rocketdyne (PWR).
+This pump is similarly intended to improve the feeding of dry coal/petcoke/biomass into high-pressure gasifiers, thereby increasing the efficiency of the gasifier and reducing plant capital, maintenance, and operating costs.
+A 600-tpd PWR pump prototype has been built, semi-scale tests completed, and commissioning begun.

 National Carbon Capture Center

 The Power Systems Development Facility (PSDF) has designed and fabricated the Pressure Decoupled Advanced Coal feeder.
 The feeder is a non-mechanical feed control device operating at 500 psig or greater, with no moving parts.
 It combines some of the successful concepts developed with the PSDF continuous ash depressurization systems with traditional designs for flow rate control.
 It uses conveying gas flow to control the solids feed rate.

 National Carbon Capture Center at the Power Systems Development Facility